WVURAIL/dspira-lessons/_posts/2021-08-05-Spectrometer_sourceblock_settings.md

         <img src="/dspira-lessons/images/Lime_channelA.png" align="center" width="500px"/>

-    - `samp_rate Variable` block: The Lime SDR can use a 10 MHz samp_rate; so no change is needed in this block.sta
+    - `samp_rate Variable` block: The Lime SDR can use a 10 MHz samp_rate; so no change is needed in this block.
+Leave `freq` at 1419e6 as well — the band stays 1414 – 1424 MHz, the same as the Airspy R2.

-    - Install gr-limesdr - software needed for the Lime SDR block to run in GNURadio.
+    - Install gr-limesdr - software needed for the Lime SDR block to run in GNU Radio.

         - Open a terminal window.